About Cornucopia Strings 2

 The old Cornucopia had only full Tutti and seperate Basses articulations.
-Listening to the requests of users two brandnew true polyphonic legato patches were added with special focus on the concept of the library.
+Listening to the requests of users two brand-new true polyphonic legato patches were added with special focus on the concept of the library.
 The first one consists of 1st, 2nd Violins and Violas playing in Octaves with muted strings (con sordino).
-The second patch ensembles the Celli and Basses in Octaves also playing con sordino.
-Although all strings were recorded con sordino and the ensemble size is relatively small the captured sound turned out to be pretty massive and therefore is also perfect for Hybrid Score Productions.
+The second added patch features the Celli and Basses in Octaves also playing con sordino.
+Although all strings were recorded con sordino and the ensemble size is relatively small, the captured sound turned out to be pretty massive and therefore is also perfect for Hybrid Score Productions.

 - Chamber String Ensembles (6-5-4-3-2)

 - Leading String Players of the Sofia Session Orchestra